Updated April 2020

 You don’t typically think “incredible wings” at an Italian joint, but surprisingly, Falletta’s Restaurant in East Amherst serves some praiseworthy wings amidst all the spaghetti parms.
 If you go, order their “Jumbo” wings ($11.99 for single, $21.99 for double) tossed in their house poppyseed sauce, a National Wing Festival Winner.
 We highly recommend it.

 4206 Lake Avenue, Lockport, 14094

 If there’s one way to make any kind of meat better, it’s to smoke it, which makes the flavor permeate every part.
-The Hilltop Restaurant & Bar offers house rubbed and smoked wings ($7.99 for six, $12.99 for 10), and they’re to-die-for.
-If fried and slathered in sauce is more your style, they also offer a number of tantalizing sauces: sweet chili, boss, smokey BBQ, raspberry BBQ, golden BBQ, the hot stuff and garlic parmesan.
+The Hilltop Restaurant & Bar offers house rubbed and smoked wings ($8.99 for six, $13.99 for 10), and they’re to-die-for.
+If fried and slathered in sauce is more your style, they also offer a number of tantalizing sauces: sweet chili, boss, hot, medium, mild, smokey BBQ, raspberry BBQ, golden BBQ, the hot stuff, garlic parmesan, honey-hot, Jack Daniels glaze, mango/habanero, sriracha glaze.
 We love a good deal here at Step Out Buffalo, and wings are no exception.
-The Hilltop offers wings on Wednesdays for 50 cents a piece.
+The Hilltop offers BOGO wings on Wednesdays, anyway, any amount.
 OKAY.